 Missouri, Boone County, Public Notice, 1822, (C2077)

-Notice of application to County Court for Richard Gentry or Thomas Duley to be appointed justice of the peace for Columbia township, Boone County.
+The collection contains a notice of application to County Court for Richard Gentry or Thomas Duley to be appointed justice of the peace for Columbia township, Boone County.

 Missouri, Boone County.
 Bond, 1842, (C1474)